While you were working, you likely relied on employer insurance. But after retirement your options are different, and that requires careful planning.

 Health Care Options in Retirement –Elaine Floyd, CFP®

-Elaine Floyd, CFP®, is the Director of Retirement and Life Planning, Horsesmouth, LLC., where she helps people understand the practical and technical aspects of retirement income planning.
+Elaine Floyd, CFP®, is the Director of Retirement and Life Planning, Horsesmouth, LLC., where she focuses on helping people understand the practical and technical aspects of retirement income planning.